Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

 _**Theorem**_ The linear Bayesian approach in the space of similarities to $X_u$ (Bayesian RBFN) yields the same result as the Nyström $\mathcal{GP}$ regression.
 We only have to provide the following prior over the linear regression weights $\alpha$: $\alpha \sim \mathcal{N}(0,K_{uu}^{-1})$.

 One of the biggest concerns about this predictive posterior distribution (equation 5) is that the predictive variance may go to zero when the test input $$x^*$$ is far from the the subset $X_u$.
 To see why consider that if $$x^*$$ is far from all the data $X$ the natural behavior of the $\mathcal{GP}$ is to stick to the prior.
 The prior variance is $$Q_{*,*} = K_{*u}K_{uu}^{-1}K_{u*}$$ which in turn will be close to zero if we consider for example the *rbf* kernel.
 We refer the reader to [[Quiñonero-Candela 2005]](http://www.jmlr.org/papers/v6/quinonero-candela05a.html){:target="_blank"} for further discussion and alternatives.

+Thanks to Daniel Svendsen for corrections and all the [isp](http://isp.uv.es){:target="_blank"} group for the very fruitful discussions that led to this work.